Menu Close

 Contest Coordinator: Bruce Gregory

-There will be a multiple-choice test for welding fabrication knowledge administered the evening prior to hands-on competition.
+There will be a multiple-choice test for welding fabrication knowledge administered the evening prior to the hands-on competition.

 Hints to a potential winning team: